nsimon/ethereum-demo-scripts/README.md

         * Updates the message with a new string.
       * Contract call: getAnnouncement():
         * Retrieves the updated message.
-  * Stops the testrpc background task.
+  * Stops the ganache-cli background task.

 #### `00.run_all.sh`